-6.5.1 - Internal Quality Assurance Cell (IQAC) or any other mechanism has contributed significantly for institutionalizing the quality assurance strategies Describe the process adopted by the institution for quality assurance through IQAC or any other mechanism in not more than 100 - 200 words agenda to discuss significant activities and their implementation.; At the start of the year there is a meeting to discuss prospective and perspective plans projecting long-term and short-term goals.
+6.5.1 - Internal Quality Assurance Cell (IQAC) or any other mechanism has contributed significantly for institutionalizing the quality assurance strategies Describe the process adopted by the institution for quality assurance through IQAC or any other mechanism in not more than 100 - 200 words

+The IQAC cell was established in 2003.
+It comprises experts from different fields.
+Regular meetings are conducted with a planned agenda to discuss significant activities and their implementation.; At the start of the year there is a meeting to discuss prospective and perspective plans projecting long-term and short-term goals.
 The objectives and intended outcomes of each activity are explained by the faculty members and reviewed by the committee.
 Initiatives once discussed and approved are executed.
 Student and stakeholder feedback is obtained at the end of each activity, summarised, graphically represented, and shared with the committee at the subsequent meeting.
 Suitable modifications are then made based on feedback from IQAC members.
 In this manner, the quality benchmark is continuously raised yearly.